According to McLean, "American Pie" was originally inspired by the death of Buddy Holly. "I loved his music," he told Songfacts

 This song made the 26-year-old McLean very famous very quickly, which was difficult for the songwriter.
 McLean was prone to depression, losing his father at age 15 and dealing with a bad marriage when recording the album.
 So when the song hit, it thrust him into the spotlight and took the focus away from the body of his work.
 In a 1973 interview with NME, he explained: "I was headed on a certain course, and the success I got with 'American Pie' really threw me off.
 It just shattered my lifestyle and made me quite neurotic and extremely petulant.
 I was really prickly for a long time.
 If the things you're doing aren't increasing your energy and awareness and clarity and enjoyment, then you feel as though you're moving blindly.
 That's what happened to me.
 I seemed to be in a place where nothing felt like anything, and nothing meant anything.
 Literally nothing mattered.
 It was very hard for me to wake up in the morning and decide why it was I wanted to get up."

-Contrary to rumors, the plane that crashed was not named the "American Pie" - Dwyer's Flying Service did not name their planes.
+Contrary to rumors, the plane that crashed was not named the "American Pie" - Dwyer's Flying Service, which owned the craft, did not name their planes.
 McLean made up the name.